Chondoist Chongu Party

 The Chondoist Chongu Party (Note: An approximate translation of the party name into English could be the "Party of the Young Friends of Ch'ŏndogyo [the Heavenly Way]") is a political party in North Korea allied with the ruling Workers' Party of Korea (WPK) that is affiliated with the Ch'ŏndogyo religion.

 The party was founded on 8 February 1946 by a group of followers of the Ch'ŏndogyo, and its founding leader was Kim Tal-hyon.
-The party increasingly came under the influence of the government over time and is now under the effective control of the ruling WPK.
+The party has become more closely aligned with the ruling WPK over time.

 History

-The Ch'ŏndogyo religious ideology was originated by Donghak Koreans in response to the Christian missionary activities in Korea in the end of the nineteenth century.
+The Ch'ŏndogyo religious ideology was originated by Donghak Koreans in response to the Christian missionary activities in Korea at the end of the nineteenth century.
 The Ch'ŏndogyo became a hotbed of Korean nationalism.
 Ch'ŏndo farmers participated in the Donghak Peasant Revolution in 1894 and the movement played an important role in the March First Movement in 1919.
 The communist parties of the Soviet Union and Korea perceived Ch'ŏndogyo as a "utopian peasant movement".
 By 1945, Ch'ŏndogyo had become the second largest religion in northern Korea, with 1.5 million believers.

 The Chondoist Chongu Party was established on 8 February 1946 with Ch'ŏndogyo activist Kim Tal-hyon as its first leader.
 It assembled 98,000 members after a few months of existence, and was larger (in membership) than the Communist Party of Korea.
-In December 1946 it had 204,387 members.
+In December 1946, it had 204,387 members.

 On 22 July 1946, the Democratic Front for the Reunification of Korea was formed as a united front.
 The Chondoist Chongu Party was one of the four parties included in it.
 Thus the subordination of the party to the Communist Party of Korea (Note: Until December 1945: "North Korean Bureau of the Communist Party of Korea" (조선공산당 북조선분국 Chosŏn Kongsandang pukchosŏn pun'guk); from December 1945 to mid-1946 no longer using the label "North Korean bureau"; in mid-1946 renamed to "Communist Party of North Korea" (북조선공산당 Pukchosŏn Kongsandang); in August 1946 merged with the New People's Party to become the "Workers' Party of North Korea"; in June 1949 merged with the Workers' Party of South Korea to become today's "Workers' Party of Korea".) was formalised.
 In the 1946–1947 elections to people's committees, village people's committees and myŏn people's committees, about 5.3 percent of the 70,454 elected deputies belonged to the Chondoist Chongu Party.
 Kim Tarhyon became one of two deputy chairmen of the People's Assembly (the national parliament).
 During the first session of the People's Assembly, a Chondoist Chongu Party deputy, Kim Yun-gol (김윤걸), held a critical speech against the non-compliance with laws passed by the people's committees during the land reform process.
 Kim Yun-gol was fiercely attacked, and he retracted his statement.